Lyall/PoPTLCFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

-- Video cinematics are stretched.
+- Video cinematics cause the game to change resolution.
 - Map markers appear outside the 16:9 boundary.

 ## Screenshots